MoyoAjayi/alx-low_level_programming/0x03-debugging/README.md

-This is a project on C debugging
+This is a project on C debugging task